Once your ArcGIS Notebook Server site has been created, you must install ArcGIS Web Adaptor and register it with ArcGIS Notebook Server.

 The set up steps for ArcGIS Web Adaptor can differ depending on the type of web server (IIS, Java on Windows, or Java on Linux) on which it's being installed.

-- If you're unfamiliar with the ArcGIS Web Adaptor software component, see About ArcGIS Web Adaptor.
+- See About ArcGIS Web Adaptor if you're unfamiliar with the ArcGIS Web Adaptor software component.

 - Install and configure ArcGIS Web Adaptor for IIS or Java (Windows).

-- If appropriate for your organization, you can also set up a reverse proxy server for ArcGIS Notebook Server in addition to the requisite Web Adaptor.
+- Optionally, set up a reverse proxy server for ArcGIS Notebook Server in addition to the requisite web adaptor.

-When ArcGIS Web Adaptor is installed and configured with your ArcGIS Notebook Server site, configure the site with your ArcGIS Enterprise portal.
+When ArcGIS Web Adaptor is installed and configured with your ArcGIS Notebook Server site, Install and configure Notebook Server samples data.